 The results of the staff satisfaction survey highlight several strengths and areas for improvement in human resources management.
-Addressing these areas will require interventions at various levels: some collectively at the Cabinet level, some by the Civil Service Agency of Bosnia and Herzegovina, and others by the leadership or middle and lower management of individual institutions.
+Addressing these areas will require interventions at various levels: some at the Government level, some by the Civil Service Agency, and others by the leadership or middle and lower management of individual institutions.